jyahann/dgis_map_kit/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The <a href="https://docs.2gis.com/">2Gis</a> Map Kit allows you to add a 2GIS map to your Flutter application, and one of its important features is the ability to work cross-platform.
-This means that you can use this plugin to integrate 2GIS maps into applications created using Flutter on different operating systems, such as Android and iOS.
+This Flutter <a href="https://docs.2gis.com/">2Gis</a> map plugin allows you to add a 2GIS map to your Flutter application, and one of its important features is the ability to work cross-platform.
 This provides universality and accessibility of your mapping functionality on various devices, making it more convenient for developers and users.

 Packages using on platform-side:
-* IOS: <a href="https://docs.2gis.com/ru/ios/sdk/overview">2Gis IOS SDK</a>
+* IOS: <a href="https://docs.2gis.com/ru/ios/sdk/overview">2Gis iOS SDK</a>
 * Android: <a href="https://docs.2gis.com/ru/android/sdk/overview">2Gis Android SDK</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>